chris-linefield/foundryvtt-warcraft5e/README.md

 ## Goals
 The module aims for a complete implementation of the ruleset with all it's addons (Codex Mandatum, Monster Compendium, ...)
 Automation of all possible skills by improving management and usage for foundry VTT.

-### Next steps:

-- Make races valid items for the character sheet so it automatically updates attributes and stuff
-- rework world and lore specific things - (like available languages, ...)